 While implementing my 2017’s solution show still work, I consider it now overkill.
 My suggestion in 2020, if you want to use something like Apache or Nginx only facing your LAN, is to keep Pi Hole’s

 /admindirectory on your chosen webserver and enable PHP.
 Then, disable or uninstall Lighttpd.
 The admin console will be available under

 Another solution is to just change Lighttpd port, leaving it free for Apache or Nginx.
 But you’ll have to remember to type the port and will have two webservers running.

-If you are running Pi Hole and want to deploy a web application on your Raspberry Pi, chances are that you’ll hit your head to the wall.
-That’s because Pi Hole installs and configure a web server (Lighttpd) for itself, occupying your beloved port 80 and disheartening your web aspirations.
+If you are running Pi Hole and want to deploy a web application to your Raspberry Pi, chances are that you’ll hit your head to the wall.
+That’s because Pi Hole installs and configures a web server (Lighttpd) for itself using port 80.

 So what can you do?

 There are many solutions to this, and, of course, which one suits you best depends on your specific situation.
 On this post, I’ll list some of them, their caveats, and explain what I did on my Pi.